bocoup/web-platform-contribution-guide/src/glossary.rst

 HTTP Archive
     A database of the HTML, CSS and JS response bodies and other data of the top several million1,000,000 pages, collected twice per month.
     Useful for figuring out how web developers use the web, and what changes will be compatible.
+Interoperability
+    Different implementations behave exactly the same for a given case.
 IPR
     Intellectual Property Rights
 IRC